Sujudi: Health minister

-Towards the end of his term as rector, Sujudi became more active in organizations.
+Towards the end of his term as rector, Sujudi became more active in various organizations.
 He held leading positions in academic organizations, such as the chairman of the Association of Indonesian Microbiologists and the education director of the Al-Azhar Foundation.
 In 1990, Sujudi became member of the Indonesian Association of Muslim Intellectuals, an organization established by minister of research and technology B. J. Habibie.
 His membership in ICMI led to his appointment by President Suharto as a member of the People's Consultative Assembly in early 1993 and as minister of health on 19 March 1993.

 On the new year's eve of 1994, Sujudi announced that the amount of certified AIDS sufferers in Indonesia has increased to more than four-fold.
 The health department began preventive measures to curtail the disease by establishing an agency to combat the spread of the virus and implementing mass-scale HIV/AIDS testing for social groups deemed as "high-risk".
 In one incident, American basketball player Magic Johnson was blocked from entering Indonesia after Johnson reportedly contracting the HIV virus.
 The month after the incident, Sujudi introduced mandatory regular HIV/AIDS checks for expatriates in Indonesia in order to prevent further spread of the disease.
 There were suggestions to initiate a government campaign of condom usage, but Sujudi rejected the suggestion as "culturally unacceptable".

-Under Sujudi, the distribution of alcohol were much more regulated.
-The sales of alcoholic beverages were limited to hotels and duty-free shops in an attempt to decrease the sales of both legal and illegal alcohol.
-Sujudi was reluctant to do similar steps for tobacco, as he considered restricting the sales of tobacco would have a negative effect on the economy.
-Despite his reluctance, the department of health under Sujudi began to ban smoking in its own premises and advocated the smoking ban on all government offices.
+Under Sujudi, the distribution of alcohol was much more regulated.
+The sales of alcoholic beverages were limited to hotels and duty-free shops in an attempt to reduce sales of both legal and illegal alcohol.
+Sujudi was reluctant to take similar steps for tobacco, as he considered restricting sales of tobacco would have a negative effect on tax revenue and the livelihoods of women who sold cigarettes.
+Despite his reluctance, the department of health under Sujudi began to ban smoking in its own premises and advocated a smoking ban in all government offices.

 At the end of his term, in early 1998 Indonesia experienced a financial crisis which causes prices to skyrocket, including medical supplies.
 Hospitals around the country had to use makeshift medical appliances.
 In order to handle the medical crisis, Sujudi began importing raw materials for medical supplies as well as medical supplies with a reduced exchange rate that the department would subsidize.
 About a month after the import began, Sujudi's term as health minister ended.